 Here's what the filter instruction would look like:

 What can you do with Todoist?

 You can organise your tasks down to the finest detail.
 Since using Todoist I've been so much more productive and efficient with my time.
-All of my projects get the time and attention they deserve, and I've been able to schedule time for tasks that shouldn't have been neglected before, but were due to getting lost in long lists of notes.
+All of my projects get the time and attention they deserve, and I've been able to schedule a time for tasks that shouldn't have been neglected before but were due to getting lost in long lists of notes.
 This has all been fixed thanks to Todoist helping me organise my time.

 Here are some other examples of what Todoist could help you achieve:

 In my opinion, the 3 best features other than labels and filters are:

 With board view, you can drag and drop tasks easily; each 'section' of your project sits at the top of the view rather than in one long list.
 I use this feature in a few ways, but my favourite is to brainstorm content by week.
 So across the top I'll have sections: Week 1, Week 2 etc and underneath I can drag and drop my blog, social medal and other content ideas, and map out my future content plan.
 Here's an example (screenshot of Todoist's Social Media Calendar template):

 A newer feature on Todoist is the custom sorting and grouping options, where you can choose to sort tasks by priority, date or name.
 You can also group by one of those types and then sort within that group.
 I tend to use the priority sorting feature and then I have a unwritten code to the way we use the priority flags.

 Red - Priority 1 - Things that must be done NO MATTER WHAT

 Orange - Priority 2 - Things that have consequences if they are not done